-Fisher JA, McManus L, Kalbaugh JM, Walker RL (online first) Phase I Trial Compensation: How Much Do Healthy Volunteers Actually Earn from Clinical Trial Enrollment?
-Clinical Trials.
+Fisher JA, McManus L, Kalbaugh JM, Walker RL (2021) Phase I Trial Compensation: How Much Do Healthy Volunteers Actually Earn from Clinical Trial Enrollment?
+Clinical Trials 18 (4): 477-487.

 Fisher JA, McManus L, Wood MW, Cottingham MD, Kalbaugh JM, Monahan T, Walker RL (2018) Healthy Volunteers’ Perceptions of the Benefits of their Participation in Phase I Clinical Trials.
 Journal of Empirical Research on Human Research Ethics 13 (5): 494-510.

 Fisher JA, Monahan T, Walker RL (2019) Picking and Choosing Among Phase I Trials: A Qualitative Examination of How Healthy Volunteers Understand Study Risks.
 Journal of Bioethical Inquiry 16 (4): 535-549.